UtrechtUniversity/GitMiller/README.md

 # GitMiller

+This description can be found [on GitHub here](https://github.com/UtrechtUniversity/GitMiller)

 GitMiller is a tool for running Jupyter Notebooks from a (partial) Github repository.
 It downloads the repository in your temp folder, runs a designated notebook within it, and removes all downloaded files afterwards.